Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Topology of the SUSY lattice models in BDI class

 {\em Square-X~/~Lieb lattice} (Fig.~\ref{fig:susy_trio_square_checkerboard}): For the square-X (Lieb) lattice, we have a Witten index of $\nu=1$ and ${\bf R}({\bf k})$ is a $1\times 2$ matrix.
 The original Block Hamiltonian ${\bf H}({\bf k})$ is $3\times 3$ matrix, and no further projection is required.
 The band structure has a three-fold degeneracy at $K=(\pm\pi,\pm\pi)$.
 The winding of the resultant two-component ${\bf d}({\bf k})$ vector, obtained by linearizing ${\bf H}({\bf k})$ around one of the $K$-points, is shown in Fig.~\ref{fig:homotopy} revealing a nontrivial topology due to $\pi_1$. \\

 {\em Square-octagon-X lattice} (Fig.~\ref{fig:susy-squareoctagon-squagome}): The square-octagon-X lattice mediates the SUSY correspondence between the square-octagon and the squagome lattice.
 This is an example with Witten index $\nu=2$ and an ${\bf R(k)}$ of dimensions $4\times 6$.
 A four-fold degenerate point is present along with two flat bands at the four corners of the Brillouin zone with $K=(\pm \pi/(2+\sqrt{2}),0)$ and $K'=(0,\pm \pi/(2+\sqrt{2}))$.
 Adapting a basis in which the chiral symmetry is diagonal, we find the effective $4\times 4$ Hamiltonian to take a chiral form with an effective $1\times 3$ $\tilde{\bf R}$-matrix.
-However, after linearizing around one of the $K$-points at play, we find the vector ${\bf d}({\bf k})$ is two-component only.
+However, after linearizing around one of the $K$-points at play, we find the vector ${\bf d}({\bf k})$ is a two-component only.
 The winding of this vector around the $K$-point is shown in Fig.~\ref{fig:homotopy}, for which we need to immediately express a word of caution: while the plot might seem to suggest that there is a nontrivial topology associated with $\pi_1$ for this $\nu=2$ model (and a trivial topology for $\pi_2$), this is unexpected for BDI class at $\nu=2$, see Table \ref{table:classificationBDI}.
-One possible explanation is the existence of another symmetry that changes the class, but we have not investigated this issue further.
+To test if this is an accidental degeneracy, we added third-neighbor connections but that did not gap out the nexus point.
+One possible explanation is the existence of an additional symmetry, such as a lattice symmetry, that changes the class, but we have not investigated this issue any further.

 In a similar fashion to the two-dimensional examples discussed above, we can now move on to analyze some three-dimensional SUSY models:\\